 By the end of the course, the learner should be able to:

-- Define the Occupational Health and Safety Act (OHSA) and its Regulations;
+- Discuss the duties and roles assigned under the Occupational Health and Safety Act (OHSA) and recognize OHS Regulations that commonly apply to workplaces.

 - Legislative Framework